yubink/taily-cpp/README.md

 If you just want a list of shard rankings, use this:
 ```
-$./Taily run -p PARAM_FILE
+$./Taily run -p PARAM_FILE -q QUERY_FILE
 ```
 Each line in the output will be `shardId<tab>v` value.
 To specify a v value for the Taily algorithm, just discard everything that has less than the desired v value.
 I recommend 45 for v.
+Parameter and query files formats are described below.

 If you want a full retrieval, that is a selective search retrieval which runs a query in selective search using Taily to select the shards, use this:
 ```